MattRoskovec/psd-to-sketch-converter/README.md

 - Text layers
 - Bitmap layers
 - Smart objects
-- Masks (Vector Clipping Masks)
+- Masks
+    - Vector clipping masks
 - Layer effects
-    - Fill (Color fill, Stroke, Linear Gradients)
-    - Border
+    - Stroke
-    - Inner and Outer shadows
+    - Inner shadow, Drop shadow
+    - Color overlay
+    - Blend modes
+    - Gradient overlay
     - Opacity
-    - Blend modes

 All converted Sketch designs can be opened only in Sketch app [Version 43](https://www.sketchapp.com/updates/#version-43) and later.
 In order to view the design correctly, make sure you have installed all of the fonts from the original PSD file.